 Patients and setting

 The procedures evaluated in this study comprised of non-pediatric, semi-elective surgeries.
 A semi-elective procedure was defined as a procedure that is non-urgent, but ideally performed within three weeks.
 A selection of semi-elective procedures for this modelling study was based on electronic patient registry data of the Erasmus MC (University Medical Center based in Rotterdam, The Netherlands).
 From this patient registry, we retrieved the surgery time, length of stay at an intensive care unit (ICU), and length of stay at a non-ICU unit of all non-urgent procedures between July 2017 and May 2020.
 Procedures that were performed at least 80 times were selected.
-These selected procedures were consecutively classified by two surgeons (JvS, RBdJ) as a semi-elective procedure based on their experience.
+These selected procedures were consecutively classified by two senior clinicians (JvS, RBdJ) as a semi-elective procedure based on their experience.
 Ultimately, 61 semi-elective procedures were selected.

 The patient populations in this study are average patients with an indication of one of the selected 61 non-pediatric semi-elective procedures.
 The average age of the patients was used as the initial age of the simulated cohort in the model.
-Where possible, data from Dutch registries was used.
+Where possible, survival data from Dutch registries was used.
 In this study, we only focus on health benefits.
 A discount rate of 0.015 per year for health benefits was used, as this is common practice in the Netherlands.20

+Moet je nog iets zeggen over het feit dat we indien van toepassing gekeken hebben naar een mild vs vergevorderd stadium?

 Markov model